One of my goals for the new year is to share more family recipes, starting with this Moroccan Lentil Salad made with O-Live & Co. Organic olive oil.

 For starters, they are low in calories, high in fiber, high in folate and pack a good punch of protein.
 They’re vegan, easy and fast to cook, require no soaking (like other legumes) and have been found to reduce the risk of heart disease.
 You can read more about the benefits of lentils at HealthLine.

-When it comes to picking the type of lentils you want to use, it’s really up to you.
+When it comes to picking the type of lentils you want to use for these Moroccan lentils, it’s really up to you.
 Some varieties of lentils are known to hold up their shape better than others, so that’s something to consider.
 You can learn all about the different types of lentils over at Fix.

 Today, we’ll be using green lentils as that’s the traditional variety my family in Morocco uses.